EvanForsythe/BB485/week02.md

 The above command will ask for your password.
 Type your password and press [enter].
 For security, it will not show the letters as you type in your password, which can be a little disorienting, but you'll get used to it!

+Once you're SSH'd in, any commands you run in your terminal will be executed on the remote machine (the HPC).
+The HPC runs linux, so any of your linux commands (e.g. `ls`, `cd`, etc...) should work just fine.
+It can be helpful to have two terminal windows open, one for running commands on your local machine, and one for running commands on your remote machine.

 **Important note:** You can only log into Novus when you are on campus (and connected to campus wifi).
-For SSH-ing into Novus when you're off campus, see the instructions for 'VPN-ing' onto the campus system.
+If you need to SSH into Novus when you're off campus, you can connect via VPN (see the instructions for 'VPN-ing' onto the campus system).

 ## Using VPN for access off-campus